- Open Access

 Assuming that the hourly rate of the members of the protocol implementation team is $60, the cost of preparing educational material and conducting training sessions is about $1,200.
 The opportunity cost for the medical and diagnostic imaging staff to attend the sessions is estimated at about $1,800 assuming that the average hourly rate for 23 staff members who attended the training sessions is $80.

-Average costs of diagnostic tests in the control and intervention groups using 85% of MBS fees ($/per patient).
+Table 4 shows the average costs per patient in the control and interventiongroups using 85% of MBS fees as a lower estimate.

 Applying 85% of MBS fees as unit costs (Table 1), the estimated additionalcost of protocol implementation associated with an increased use of D-dimerassays is $4.60 per patient.
 However, this cost increase was more than offset by the decreased costs of diagnostic imaging in the intervention group, with the largest reduction in the cost of VQ lung scan of $58.30 per patient.
 After adjusting for the one-off costs of implementation the protocol, the total cost of diagnostic investigation per patient from the intervention group was $59.30 less than the cost per patient from the control group.
 The difference was statistically significant (t = 3.1; df = 928; p = 0.002).
 Applying 100% of MBS fees as unit costs (Table 1), the estimatedreduction in the total cost of diagnostic investigation per patient was $68.70.